Person working at a desk with hands on their head

 Tips to Help Employees During Open Enrollment

-To help your employees make the most out of the open enrollment period and the benefits your company provides, consider implementing the following strategies:
+To help your employees make the most out of the open enrollment period and the benefits your company provides, consider implementing the following strategies before the enrollment period begins:

 Offering benefits education to your employees prior to and during the open enrollment period can help minimize confusion and cut down on time spent addressing commonly asked questions.
-Provide information in a wide variety of ways including:
+Begin preparing your communications in advance.
+We recommend about 4-6 weeks prior to the start of the enrollment period.
+Find additional communications tips in our Open Enrollment guide.

 • Flyers